cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-ALIS MISSION INFRASTRUCTURE SIMULATOR-EN.md

 # Context

-CS Group responsabilities for ALIS simulation infrastructure are as follows:
+CS Group responsabilities for Alis simulation infastructure are as follows:
-* Development then Maintenance
+* Development then maintenance

 The features are as follows:
-* Map display
+* Cartographic display
 * Request management
 * Programmatic execution of simulation steps
-* Interfacing external libraries
+* Interfacing of external libraries
 * Data storage
 * Reporting tool
-* PATRIUS integration
+* Patrius integration

 # Project implementation

 The project objectives are as follows:
-* Maintenance and development of an engineering workshop allowing system sizing and engineering on the programming chain
+* Maintenance and development of an engineering workshop to make system sizing and engineering on the programming chain
-* Development of mission simulators: CMTF, CERES, CSO, PLEIADES, CO3D, MICROCARB
+* Development of simulators Mission: CMTF, CERES, CSO, Pleiades, CO3D, Microcarb

 The processes for carrying out the project are:
 * V Cycle